Enduriel/BB-Modding-Doc-MD/Modern Hooks/Basic Hooks.md

 // _function is a function
 ```
 `_src` is the file path of the [[Battle Brothers Class|BB Class]] we'd like to hook.
-`_function` is the function that will get executed by the hook, it must have a single parameter (called `q` by convention).
+`_function` is the function that will get executed by the hook, it must have a single parameter: `q`.

 This makes `_function` get called with a special object which allows for the addition and wrapping of functions, and addition and setting of fields.
 This can be done as though the object passed to `_function` was a normal table except in the case of wrapping functions, which requires the special syntax as seen in the example below.